271374667/filesizelib/docs/getting-started/concepts.md

 # Basic Concepts

 Understanding the core concepts behind FileSizeLib will help you use the library more effectively.
+This guide covers both fundamental concepts and the latest feature enhancements.

 ## 🧠 Storage Units Overview